John Hotchkiss / Hawkins

 Personal and Family Information

-John was born about 1400 in England, the son of William Hotchkiss but his mother is unknown.
+John was born about 1400 in Yorkshire, England, the son of John Hawkins and Mariot.

 Pedigree Chart (3 generations)